-Traded Services are forecast to achieve a positive variance of £2.142m in 2016/17.
+Traded Services are forecasting a positive variance to budget through the overachievement of income of $\pounds$ 1.247m in 2016/17.
 This relates primarily to the maintenance of income levels within the School Catering Service in line with the 2015/16 outturn position that the service achieved.
 This also incorporates a saving target that is being achieved of £0.037m.